devkdo/devkdo/index.md

 ## Developer Portfolio

 Thanks for visiting [devkdo.com](http://devkdo.com/)!
-Feel free to [download my resume]() or scroll down to review some key-takeaways and projects-completed.
+Feel free to download my resume and view my quick links on the side bar; or scroll down to review some key-takeaways and projects-completed. :)

 ### Bio